ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 ## Conclusion

 This tutorial was the third and last of the introduction series.
 Starting from here, you have enough to pick and choose among the other tutorials to follow your own learning path.

-However, if you're not yet familiar with functional programming, we strongly recommend you start with the [Lists tutorial](link_lists).
-Lists are such an important data structure in functional programming that it deserves to be among the first topics you master.
-If you're already familiar with lists, maps, and folds, and need to be productive as fast as possible, dive into the “Pro Setup” guide.
+If you're not yet familiar with functional programming, we recommend you start with the [Lists tutorial](link_lists).
+Lists are such an important data structure in functional programming that they deserve to be among the first topics you master.

+If you're already familiar with lists, maps, and folds, and need to be productive as fast as possible, dive into the “Project Quickstart” guide.